Public Policy Advocacy

 TECNA is dedicated to empowering and mobilizing the grassroots tech community to impact legislative and regulatory issues important to growth, innovation and job creation.

-TECNA’s membership is inclusive of approximately 50 U.S. IT and technology related councils/associations.
-Through their collective efforts, our U.S. members develop and implement a policy agenda that successfully supports their members.
+TECNA’s membership is inclusive of nearly 50 U.S. technology trade councils/associations.
+Through their collective efforts, our U.S. members develop and implement a policy agenda that successfully supports their members

 To this end, TECNA seeks to promote:

-TECNA’s membership is inclusive of approximately 10 Canadian IT and technology related councils/associations.
+TECNA’s membership is inclusive of nearly 20 Canadian IT and technology related councils/associations.
 Through their collective efforts, our Canadian members develop and implement a policy agenda that successfully supports their members.

 In so doing, our Canadian members support efforts to affect provincial policies that encourage Technology Based Economic Development (TBED), workforce development and STEM education.